classicrob/simply-jekyll/_notes/Potential blog posts.md

 There is a trend where Apps built for power users go from having a more complex GUI to having a minimal interface that lets the user control things seamlessly. [[Removing GUI elements as the user's skill level increases]]

-UX pattern about going from a lot of GUI to a no bs layout

 What is an app built for learnability?

 Tacit knowledge common in Readmes and that programmers in general take for granted